StevenMassaro/email/README.md

+# Update

+I suggest using [Cypht](https://github.com/cypht-org/cypht) instead of this project.
+I've transitioned to using Cypht and this project has been archived as a result.

 # Email

 An email inbox aggregator, supporting listing emails via IMAP from Gmail and AOL in one aggregated view.
 Passwords are loaded from Bitwarden vault.